sensebox/docs.sensebox.de/_posts/2020-04-08-blockly-zeit.md

 {% include image.html image=page.image2 %}

 ## Current elapsed time
 With the `current elapsed time` blocks, you can display the time that your program code is already running.
-The runtime is given in milliseconds or microseconds
+The runtime is given in milliseconds or microseconds.

 {% include image.html image=page.image3 %}
 {% include image.html image=page.image4 %}

 ## Wait forever
-With the `Wait forever` block you can end your program.
+With the `Wait forever` block, you can end your program.

 {% include image.html image=page.image5 %}

 ## Measuring interval
-With the block `Measuring interval` you can determine how often your measured values are transmitted.
+With the block `Measuring interval`, you can determine how often your measured values are transmitted.
 By default (i.e. without measuring interval block) the measured values are transmitted every second.

 {% include image.html image=page.image6 %}